Consignment store (East Asia): Features

-Consignment stores mostly contain more than 100 boxes (with an approximate volume 35x35x35cm).
-The transparent plastic depots are leased to potential renters to sell their products and post promotional leaflets for advertising.; Products are appealing to customers on the grounds of low price.
+Consignment stores mostly contain over 100 boxes (with an approximate volume of 35x35x35cm).
+The transparent plastic depots are leased to potential renters to sell their products and post promotional leaflets for advertising.
+Products are appealing to customers on the grounds of low price.
 The diversification of products helps enlarge the targets of potential customers.
 In some boxes, samples of products would be sold.
-At the stage when the development of online shop was not that flourishing, those samples play an important role in having supplementary effects, which are being promotion of the online shop or the extra stocks sold in a concrete shop with small quantity.;
+At the stage when the development of online shops was not thriving, those samples played an important role in having supplementary effects, which are being promotion of the online shop or the extra stocks sold in a concrete shop with small quantities.

-Rents are adjusted according to boxes' positions with the range about $200–$500 per month.; The more significant the place, the more expensive the rent is.; Commonly, the boxes placed at the middle of the column would be the most expensive, for example, the third and fourth one at a column of six.
+Rents are adjusted according to boxes' positions with the range of about $200–$500 per month.
+The more significant the place, the more expensive the rent is.
+Commonly, the boxes placed in the middle of the column would be the most expensive, for example, the third and fourth ones at a column of six.

-Consignment shops provide different services which appear to be attractive to potential renters.
-Flexibility of contracts for renting is a key element.
+Consignment shops provide different services that appear to be attractive to potential renters.
+Flexibility of renting contracts is a crucial element.
 Contracts can be as short as three-month or even monthly contracts can be set.
-This allows people, who first start the business, to adapt to the market's needs and can quit more easily if they fail to make profits.
-Moreover, some shops offer a comprehensive online system for renters to check the quantity of products sold and profits every day.
-The convenience helps pave the way for distant monitoring of the sales of their own boxes.;
+They allows people, who first start the business, to adapt to the market's needs and can quit more easily if they fail to make profits.
+Moreover, some shops offer a comprehensive online system for renters to check the quantity of products sold and profits daily.
+The convenience helps pave the way for distant monitoring of the sales of their boxes.

 Advantages

 From the perspective of the owners of consignment stores, they have no worries about purchasing what type of products as the renters would consign different kinds of goods to the stores.

 Regarding the renters, the idea of consignment stores is helpful for young people who want to establish their business yet do not have adequate resources to set up their own stores.
-They can gain experience in running business and understand more about customers’ priority on consumption when consigning their goods.
+They can gain experience in running business and understand more about customers' priority on consumption when consigning their goods.
 Also, renting the boxes in consignment stores can reduce the operating costs, for instance the renters do not need to pay for electricity or other sundry expenses.

 Consignment stores are usually centralized in the same floor or area in shopping malls so that customers can compare the products easily in the diversified world of boxes.
 Also, customers can purchase different types of products in one store so that they can shop more conveniently.